dunghmm/Reversi/README.md

-Assets for the game.
+These are unity assets for the game.
 Install LeanTween, SimpleFileBrowser, and TextMesh Pro for building from source.